wireapp/wire-server/docs/src/understand/configure-federation.md

 * [`PUT`](https://staging-nginz-https.zinfra.io/api-internal/swagger-ui/brig/#/brig/put_i_federation_remotes__domain_)

 * [`DELETE`](https://staging-nginz-https.zinfra.io/api-internal/swagger-ui/brig/#/brig/delete_i_federation_remotes__domain_)
+  - **NOTE:** De-federating has been disabled to avoid a scalability issue.
+Watch out for a fix in the changelog!
   - **WARNING:** If you delete a connection, all users from that remote will be removed from local conversations, and all conversations hosted by that remote will be removed from the local